 Study your local real estate market and understand the nature of it.
-The best way to do this is to use tools like Zillow to understand trends and then drive around the areas corroborate your findings.
+The best way to do this is to use tools like Zillow or data from the FED to understand trends and then drive around the areas corroborate your findings.
 Talking to local agents can also help confirm if an area is "hot."
 Often times the best neighborhoods are near the towns or communities that were "hot" 1-2 years prior.

 Just because there is an affordable place in a nice neighborhood doesn’t necessarily mean that property will automatically become a profitable investment once renovated.
 Try to find a property in a neighborhood with a potentially bright future.
 The neighborhood should by a growing community, and the area should offer the potential for a high demand for rental properties.
 It can also help to buy properties that are close to public transportation hubs, schools or shopping.

 Being a flipper is not just about finding the cheapest properties and selling them for profit.
 Ideally you can purchase a property for 5-20% below the median home price in the same area, but this is not a critical requirement.
 That said, you definitely do not want to pay over the median average in the same zip code - otherwise you are unlikely to produce a healthy profit on the sale.

 For example, if the average home in the target neighborhood is selling for $300,000, you do not want to pay $315,000 for a property and attempt to rehab and sell for $450,000.
 You will potentially lose money.
 However, you could successfully buy a home for $250,000 in the same neighborhood and ultimately rehab and sell it for a profit at $350,000